bioinformaticsdotca/IDE_2023/module8/CourseData/IDE_data/module8/data-generation.md

 ## 1.1.
 Downsample

+I used the `seqtk` command to select a random subset of 10% of the reads in each file (the `0.1` value) so that the lab would run faster.
+The `-s 19542` is the seed for the random number generator and needs to be identical when selecting subsets of paired-end reads so that the proper pairs still match each other in both fastq.gz files.

 ```bash
 seqtk sample -s 19542 reads/SRR10971381_1.fastq.gz 0.1 | gzip --stdout > reads-downsampled/SRR10971381_1.fastq.gz
 seqtk sample -s 19542 reads/SRR10971381_2.fastq.gz 0.1 | gzip --stdout > reads-downsampled/SRR10971381_2.fastq.gz